bjankie1/flutter-flashcards/README.md

   - Daily card limit - Control how many cards you review each day to maintain a sustainable learning pace.
   - New cards daily limit - Manage the introduction of new cards to prevent overwhelming your learning schedule.
   - Maximum review interval - Set the longest time between reviews to ensure consistent learning progress.
+- **Deck configuration and customization**:
+  - **Card generation guidelines** - Define how AI should generate cards for this specific deck:
+    - Front card description - Specify what should appear on the front of cards (e.g., "Show the English word", "Display the mathematical formula")
+    - Back card description - Define what should appear on the back of cards (e.g., "Show the Polish translation", "Display the solution steps")
+    - Explanation description - Configure what additional explanations should include (e.g., "Include usage examples", "Add pronunciation guide")
+  - **Collapsible interface** - Guidelines are hidden by default and can be expanded when needed, keeping the interface clean
+  - **Real-time updates** - Changes to guidelines are saved immediately and applied to all future card generation
+  - **Context-aware generation** - Guidelines are automatically passed to AI prompts when generating cards from text, reviewing provisionary cards, or creating new cards
+- **Multi-language support** - Deck descriptions in any language are automatically translated to English before being sent to AI, ensuring consistent and effective card generation regardless of the user's native language
 - Deck sharing and collaboration:
   - Share decks with other users - Distribute your learning materials with students, colleagues, or study groups.
   - Grant read-only access to decks - Allow others to use your decks while maintaining control over modifications.